Photo by Olivia Chen

-After a three-years of running a small studio serving clients like Gordon Rees, MobiTV, iMeem, and The DeYoung Museum, I got back into tech at Eventbrite.
-While there I mixed code and culture together—HTML/CSS event pages, environmental graphics, and eventually design leadership.
+After a three-years of running a small studio serving a wide variety of clients in the tech sector like MobiTV, Illumobile, and iMeem I took on a formal design role at Eventbrite.
+While there I mixed code and culture together—HTML/CSS event pages, environmental graphics for various live events, and eventually design leadership.

 As Lead Brand Designer at Tilt, I helped shape a startup that became a frat-household name—until Airbnb acquired it.